 Our life, aptly put, can be described as a roller coaster of emotions.
 Some days we’re perfectly fine, chipper as can be—then our favorite TV character gets mercilessly killed off without warning (cough, GoT) and the world becomes a dreary place.
 Or on the flip side, perhaps we wake up on the wrong side of the bed but a tiny gesture—say, a cup of iced coffee with a heart drawn by our name (thanks, smiley barista)—suddenly makes us feel on top of the world.
 Our mood fluctuates easily throughout the day, which is why we found it interesting to discover that there are certain scientifically proven ways to level it out.
 When you’re in a funk or feeling gloomy, these foods will lift you up; consider them your very own happy pills, straight from Mother Nature.

 Salmon has made it on pretty much every health food list we’ve ever put together, and for good reason.
 It’s chock-full of omega-3 fatty acids, which are essential to brain health.
 Those lacking omega-3s in their diet often suffer from fatigue, mood swings, and memory decline, which is why you want to make sure you’re adding it to your diet at least twice a week.
-Studies have shown a link between eating fish with high levels of omega-3 fatty acids and a decreased risk of depression and even suicide.
+Studies have shown a link between consuming fish oil with high levels of omega-3 fatty acids and decreased depression.
 Not a fish fan?
 Other foods with high omega-3 content include chia seeds and spinach.

 Oysters have a reputation for being aphrodisiacs—and no one wants to get it on when they’re in the dumps, right?
 The mollusks are the number one source of zinc, a mineral that’s critical to a healthy immune system and your mood.
 Studies have found that zinc can improve the response of antidepressants, while lack of it can lead to a weakened immune system, lack of appetite, and depression.
 Other foods high in zinc include Alaskan king crab, beef, lamb, wheat germ, spinach, and pumpkin seeds.

 Your mom may have told you to load up on green veggies growing up, and now you have another reason to heed her advice: leafy greens, like spinach, kale, and collard greens, can all help boost your mood.
 Kale and collard greens are high in calcium, which can help regulate PMS-related mood swings, while spinach is an amazing source of folate.
 What is folate, you ask?
 Also known as B9, it’s a vitamin that helps keep your body’s cells healthy and also create new cells; serotonin, the feel-good neurotransmitter, relies on these cells to pass messages in the brain.
-Some studies have shown that folic acid and B12 can be used to treat patients with depression.
+Some studies have shown that folate supplements may help with depression.

 Next time you’re feeling stressed out and bummed, try eating a cup of yogurt.
 Studies have linked the probiotics found in yogurt and other cultured dairy products, like kefir, to lower stress levels and higher contentedness.
 Yogurt is also high in calcium, low levels of which may contribute to your PMS-related mood swings.